SuperpowersCorp/miso-component/README.md

 instead of a Lens, and if the wanted model isn't there at the moment, just ignore any actions/subs aimed at that component.

-To solve this, we instead transform the component's `App` to take the union type its in as a model instead, and it only updates if the union type is the correct variation.
+To do this, we can transform the component's `App` to take the union type its inside of as a model instead of the child model itself, then only update itself if the union type is the correct variation.

 This `prismify` function does this automatically to any `App`: